ky27100/You-Dont-Know-JS/get-started/ch2.md

 We will use a common and somewhat traditional definition here, the one most likely familiar to those with backgrounds in "object-oriented" languages like C++ and Java.

-A class in a program is a definition of a "type" of custom data structure that includes both data and behaviors that operate on that data.
-Classes define how such a data structure works, but classes are not themselves concrete values.
+<strong>A class in a program is a definition of a "type" of custom data structure that includes both data and behaviors that operate on that data.</strong> Classes define how such a data structure works, but classes are not themselves concrete values.
 To get a concrete value that you can use in the program, a class must be *instantiated* (with the `new` keyword) one or more times.

 Consider: